romesh-jaya/movie-store-backend-nodejs/README.md

 ## Stripe related info

+Make sure to add the following required info:
+1. Webhook Endpoint’s secret from your Dashboard’s Webhooks settings to the env variable STRIPE_ENDPOINT_SECRET. https://stripe.com/docs/webhooks/signatures.
+Note that this is different for localhost and deployed webhooks.
-Make sure to add the webhook endpoint to the stripe dashboard, as per the instructions in https://stripe.com/docs/webhooks/go-live.
+2. Webhook endpoint to the stripe dashboard, as per the instructions in https://stripe.com/docs/webhooks/go-live.
 E.g. endpoint can be of the format: https://movie-shop-backend-nodejs.herokuapp.com/api/server/stripe/webhook

 ## Available Scripts